-- showing why the extension or shortening of time could not be obtained by stipulation or duly noticed motion. - 5.
+- An emergency ex parte motion to extend or shorten time, filed according to the procedure set forth in LR 7.1.g, may be granted upon a satisfactory showing why the requested action extension or shortening of time could not be obtained by stipulation or duly noticed motion. - 5.
 Whenever a defendant causes a summons and complaint to be served pursuant to Fed.
 R. Civ.
 P. 14 upon a third person not yet a party to the action, no increase of time will be granted to the person so served except by stipulation of all parties or upon motion duly noticed.